 - Written Application.
-Applicants submit a written application that includes a list of experiences that relate to teaching and a written statement in which the applicant indicates professional goals. - Interview.
+As part of the Teacher Preparation Program, applicants submit a written application that includes a list of experiences that relate to teaching and a written statement in which the applicant indicates professional goals.
+(Note: A much shorter written statement of purpose is also required on the application to Graduate Studies.)

+- Interview.
 All applicants are interviewed.
 This interview provides an initial screening of the candidate's verbal communication skills.
-It is also designed to assess the candidate's promise as a prospective teacher. - Reference Forms.
-Applicants submit two reference forms, one from an observer of the applicant's performance in a workrelated setting (preferably working with children) and one from an instructor/individual who can attest to the candidate's academic and/or cognitive skills and abilities.
-The reference forms are provided with the Credential Program application.
+It is also designed to assess the candidate's promise as a prospective teacher.

+- Recommendations.
+Applicants submit two completed recommendation forms, one from an observer of the applicant's performance in a work-related setting (preferably working with children) and one from an instructor/individual who can attest to the candidate's academic and/or cognitive skills and abilities.
+The recommendation forms are provided with the Teacher Preparation Program application and are also available online at www.edweb.csus.edu/tpac.

-Requirements • Credential - Multiple Subject - Basic Option
+Requirements • Credential - Multiple Subject-Basic Option